tom-snir/RepData_PeerAssessment1/README.md

-(Below is the original intrsructions for the course project.
+(Below are the original instructions for the course project.
 For my MD file with the code and answers, please see PA1_template.md)

 ## Introduction